tiendu/tiendu.github.io/_posts/2024-09-26-mapping-kmers-eng.md

 #### Step 4: Compare the K-mers

 Now, the algorithm compares k-mers between the query and reference sequences.
 Since N can be any base, k-mers containing N are considered flexible matches.
-Let’s go through the comparison:
+Let's go through the comparison:

 * Query k-mers: `ATN, TNG, NGC, GCG`